I was crying in the basement of a hotel in Eastbourne. Through some intense emotions, I thought; I’m overweight, I’m in my thirties, and I’m crying.

 St. Mary’s’ Life Course has been adapted from the famous Alpha Course.
 The Alpha Course started in 1977 but it really took off in the 1990s when Nicky Gumble took it over.
 Since then it’s been active in dozens of countries and thousands of Churches.
 The Alpha Course is there to discuss the big questions of life and give people their first taste of Christianity.

-This continued for around six weeks, each Wednesday, we’d chat about our week, ours lives and our thoughts about about God, spirituality and almost everything else.
+This continued for around six weeks, each Wednesday, we’d chat about our week, our lives and our thoughts about God, spirituality and almost everything else.
 We had some incredibly deep, thoughtful and honest conversations.

 Over the weeks, the numbers attending slowly dwindled downwards.
 Not so much in our group.
 I’m not saying that’s because of me — but you have to wonder.
 Anyway, they were a good group of people, I thought that then and I still think that now.

-It was only looking back that I realised at some point, the conversation went from ‘What’s out there – hey, maybe there’s something?’ to ‘There definitely is a God and He’s like this’.
+It was only looking back that I realised at some point, the conversation went from ‘What’s out there — hey, maybe there’s something?’ to ‘There definitely is a God and He’s like this’.
 There’s nothing particularly wrong with this; St. Mary’s believe in certain things and they are free to tell people all about it.
-But it is disingenuous to tell people we are all here exploring the big issues, I wonder where we’ll end up?, when we are listening to a Christian theory of existence and a particular type of Christianity at that in a planned, laid-out structure.
-It’s not a big conversation – it’s just designed to seem like one.
+But it is disingenuous to tell people we are all here exploring the big issues when we are listening to a Christian theory of existence and a particular type of Christianity at that in a planned, laid-out structure.
+It’s not a big conversation — it’s just designed to seem like one.

-We left from Victoria and got to Eastbourne and the hotel.
+We left from Victoria station and got to Eastbourne and the hotel.
 The hotel seemed kind of okay really and not that funny.
-Over the next couple of days a lot of things occurred to me and one of them was how snobby people can be.
+Over the next couple of days, a lot of things occurred to me and one of them was how snobby people can be.